 “People change when they have felt the need,” Dr. Gustavson reflects.
 “But ultimately, they will only change if they want it.
 That’s the starting point, and it is effort dependent, time-intensive, and commitment driven.”

-There are other measures which experts say could help our law enforcement community tremendously.
+There are other measures that experts say could help our law enforcement community tremendously.
 In our interview, LTC Grossman spoke at length about the need for us to look critically at police officers’ schedules and the dangerous trend of sleep deprivation in their community.
 “It should enrage us that cops aren’t held to even the same sleep standards as truck drivers,” he tells me, “This is bizarre and tragic and unacceptable at so many levels.
 People working double and triple shifts, rotating shifts, 12-hour shifts, staying up for 24 hours at a time; it’s insane.
 And nobody is talking about that.
 Nobody’s even asking the question of whether or not sleep was a factor in the Floyd case.”

 Still, while we explore all of these various avenues towards building a stronger and healthier police force, we must provide them with the financial resources that they need to obtain the necessary training.
 Viewed through this optic, it becomes clear that defunding or reallocating police funding—as is being considered in various locations nationwide—is a step in the wrong direction.
 We must consider, instead, increased police funding paired with enhanced regulation that requires more extensive scenario training geared towards stress inoculation.
 We should enlist the assistance of psychologists to help better evaluate who we entrust with the solemn responsibility of governmentally sanctioned violence and the safety of our populace.
 And we should look to our nation’s own elite military units for guidance on effectively training our police force for high performance in no-fail missions.